AngeloSoria/elms_plus/README.md

 # DISCONTINUED
-I made this extension for my school because I was bored and to practice my Javascript skills to gain more knowledge.
+I made this extension for my school because I was bored and to practice my Javascript skills and to gain more knowledge.
 But apparently there's a rabbit hole I need to go into before I complete this project.
 One of it is forking the OAuth of Microsoft Account from the NeoLMS feature that I shouldn't do because it goes outside the TOS of the beholder.
 (I don't want to get suspended :D)